apitestbase/apitestbase.github.io/_docs/en/ace-integration-unit-testing.md

 ---
 Though API Test Base enables `test driven development (TDD) for IBM ACE message flows`, this page is about basic method which assumes the message flow code has already been written before we test it.

 Below is the sample scenario.
-Check section [Sample Test Case](#sample-test-case) if you are eager to see what the test case looks like.
+The result test case can be downloaded in section [Sample Test Case](#sample-test-case).

 ## Message Flow Introduction